-Even families who homeschool year-round can take advantage of the beautiful sunshine and extra time available to families by taking their school days outdoors or planning some fun activities to do in the afternoon when their school work is done.
+Even families who homeschool year-round can take advantage of the beautiful sunshine and extra time available to families by taking their school days outdoors or planning some fun, cheap summer activities to do in the afternoon when their school work is done.

 Either way, there’s no question that summertime gives us a bit more daylight in each day and provides gorgeous weather in which we can plan enjoyable activities with our families.

 Here are 50 Free & Cheap Summer Activities to do as a Family:

 1. Have a picnic.
 Make some of your family’s favorite sandwiches, grab a blanket, and head out to your local park (or even your own backyard!) to have a fun outdoor lunch.